dotlang/language/doc/RFE.md

 If we keep that data during compilation, we can allow assigning generic functions to a lambda.
 One less constraint

-? - What new things can we do with instance and type level functions?
+N - What new things can we do with instance and type level functions?

-? - Recent changes:
+N - Recent changes:
-- seq
-- map
 + vararg
 + generics
 + byte
 + ptr
+- seq
+- map
 - compile time sequence

+N - Can user play with `ptr`? e.g. by having address of the first element of sequence, calculate address of the second item (x+4)? we can do it via core functions.